aderdiger/credit-risk-classification/Insights from Logistic Regression Analysis.md

-# Optimizing Loan Default Prediction: Insights from Logistic Regression Analysis
+# Loan Default Prediction: Insights from Logistic Regression Analysis

 ## Overview of the Analysis